shazz/textual-mre/README.md

 4. The App retrieves the Main Screen to call update_tree with the received data => **this is where it crashes, cannot find the Main Screen**
 5. the Main Screen updates its Tree

+Looks like the App receiving the mesasge is a different instance?

 ## How to reproduce the issue:

 1. Press "l"